 The state-of-the-art for instream flow and water level conservation (IFWLC) has advanced since the mid-1970s.
-However, since closure of the Cooperative Instream Flow Service Group (CIFSG) in the early 2000s, formalized IFWLC training has been lacking in the interdisciplinary application of eight IFWLC elements comprising important biologic, hydrologic and geomorphic processes and overarching legal, institutional, and public involvement considerations.
-Although some continuance of these skills has occurred, opportunities for interdisciplinary training and methods development are not broadly available to all water stakeholders.
-Recognizing this void, the Instream Flow Council (IFC) and American Fisheries Society (AFS) partnered to obtain a multi-state conservation grant (co-administered by the U.S. Fish and Wildlife Service [USFWS] and Association of Fish and Wildlife Agencies [AFWA] and funded from the Wildlife and Sport Fish Restoration [WSFR] program) to evaluate the need and feasibility of re-establishing a national training and development center.
+However, since closure of the Cooperative Instream Flow Service Group (CIFSG) in the early 2000s, formalized IFWLC training has been lacking in the interdisciplinary and scientifically robust application across all eight key elements as defined by the Instream Flow Council (IFC).
+These elements are comprised of important hydrology, geomorphology, biology, connectivity, and water quality components, and overarching legal, institutional, and public involvement considerations.
+Although some level of training within specific elements has occurred, opportunities for interdisciplinary training and methods development are not broadly available to all water stakeholders.
+Recognizing this void, the IFC and American Fisheries Society (AFS) partnered to obtain a multi-state conservation grant (co-administered by the U.S. Fish and Wildlife Service [USFWS] and Association of Fish and Wildlife Agencies [AFWA] and funded from the Wildlife and Sport Fish Restoration [WSFR] program) to evaluate the need and feasibility of establishing a national training and development center (Center).
+This training is critically important to regulatory staff and management, and other engaged stakeholders so that the ecological implications of water allocation decisions on freshwater ecosystems are clearly understood.

-Using a combination of personal contacts among colleagues, peers, and associates, and results from an internet-based survey of water stakeholder interests, the Committee concluded that no appropriate, comprehensive, and consistent training opportunities currently exist, and there was overwhelming broad support for the formation of an IFWLC Center (Center).
-The Committee then proceeded to evaluate its feasibility by considering what functions such a Center would provide, how it could by organized and managed, and how it could be funded.
+A ten-member steering committee (Committee) was formed to administer and conduct the feasibility assessment.
+Using a combination of personal contacts among colleagues, peers, and associates, and results from an internet-based survey of water stakeholder interests, the Committee concluded that no appropriate, comprehensive, and consistent training opportunities currently exist, and there was overwhelming and broad support for the formation of a Center.
+The Committee then proceeded to evaluate its feasibility by considering what functions such a Center would provide, how it could be organized and managed, and how it could be funded.

-The Committee envisions that the Center would provide four primary functions - leadership, interdisciplinary training, research of existing and new methods and the integration of such methods into the training program, and support services.
-To a large extent, these mirror those originally proffered by the CIFSG but the training and research components would all be contemporized and streamlined to reflect the state-of-the-science.
+The Committee envisions that the Center would provide four primary functions: leadership, interdisciplinary training, collaboration with partners on development and testing of new methods and subsequent integration into the Center curriculum, and support services.
+To a large extent, this mirrors the successful framework employed by the original CIFSG.

-Four concepts were identified and evaluated for organizing and managing the Center - Centralized, Decentralized - Distributed Network, Hybrid Networking, and Joint Sponsorship.
+Four concepts were identified and evaluated for organizing and managing the Center - Centralized, Decentralized - Distributed Network, Centralized Distributed Network, and Joint Sponsorship.